AAIP draw results 2026

 Where can I see the official AAIP draw history?

-The authoritative record is Alberta's AAIP processing-information page on alberta.ca, which lists recent draw dates, pathways, the number of invitations issued and the minimum EOI for each round.
+The authoritative record for AAIP draw history is Alberta's AAIP processing-information page on alberta.ca, which lists recent draw dates, pathways, the number of invitations issued and the minimum EOI for each round.
 This tracker mirrors the recent 2026 draws for quick reference, but the alberta.ca page is always the source of truth for live figures.

 Explore your Alberta options